 Complete our Resource Exchange form to get started.

 The Necessary Skills Now project paired faculty members with employers to develop scenario-focused project-based learning modules embedding employability concepts into existing courses in cybersecurity and advanced manufacturing.
 Five modules are available for each discipline.
+An Implementation Guide is also available.

 Developed for the North Carolina Community College System, this eight-module toolkit is designed to support instruction for high-demand employability skills.
 Each module contains instructional materials including activities, student handouts, assessment rubrics, and annotated presentation slides.